tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

   element from  $\mathcal{F}$.
 Such a gate is called an  input gate.
 Every gate of out-degree  0  is called an output gate or the root.
 - Every other gate in  $\mathcal{A}$  is labeled by either  $\otimes$  or  $\oplus$ , and called a multiplication gate or addition gate, respectively.
-We are interested in binary circuits, i.e. circuits where each gate has two input wires and one output wire.
 - An arithmetic circuit is called a formula if it is a directed tree whose edges are directed from the leaves to the root.
 - The depth of a node is the number of edges in the longest directed path between the node and the root.
 - The size of  $\mathcal{A}$ , denoted  $|\mathcal{A}|$ , is the number of wires, i.e. edges, in  $\mathcal{A}$.

-For our purposes, arithmetic circuits have as inputs variables $ x_1, \dots , x_n $.
-Computations are performed using the arithmetic operations $ + $ and $ × $, and may involve constants from some field $\mathcal{F}$.
+Arithmetic circuits of interest and most applicable to this report are those with gates of in-degree 2 and out-degree 1.
-Complexity measures associated with such circuits are size and depth, which capture the number of gates in a circuit and the maximum distance (the number of edges in the longest directed path) between an input and an output, respectively [[6]].
+A typical multiplication gate therefore has a left input  $a_L$ , a right input  $a_R$  and an output  $a_O$.
+Also, we note that  $ a_L \cdot a_R - a_O = 0 $.